 Books of hours were devotional books popular in the Middle Age, meant for laypeople, or those not in the clergy.
 They were used at home and contained daily prayers as well as prayers for specific occasions, such as death, plague, warfare, travel, or bad weather.

 Representing God's entry into the world, the Nativity remains one of medieval painting's most poignant Christian images.
 In the Gospels, only Matthew and Luke directly described this event.
 Perhaps the brevity and absence of detail in these texts allowed artists to devote so much creativity to amplifying the Christmas story.
 This miniature's simplicity makes it compelling.
-Only the three principals—Mary, Joseph, and the newly born Christ Child—appear in the scene.
+Only the three principals—Mary, Joseph, and the newly born Christ child—appear in the scene.
 The Virgin kneels before an elegant canopied bed made sumptuous by a richly embroidered textile, which stands in contrast to the nearby rustic fence and receding landscape.
 This scene probably follows the mystical visions of Saint Bridget of Sweden who visited Bethlehem in 1370, and whose written accounts circulated widely after her canonization in 1391: "When her time came she took off her shoes and her white cloak and undid her veil. . . .
 Then she made ready the swaddling clothes which she put down beside her.
 When all was ready she bent her knees and began to pray.
 While she was thus praying with hands raised the child was suddenly born, surrounded by a light so bright that it completely eclipsed Joseph's feeble candle."

-The information about this object, including provenance information, is based on historic information and may not be currently accurate or complete.
-Research on objects is an ongoing process, but the information about this object may not reflect the most current information available to CMA.
+The information about this object, including provenance, may not be currently accurate.
 If you notice a mistake or have additional information about this object, please email email@example.com.